• Skip to content

 American Opportunity Tax Credit

 The American Opportunity Tax Credit is typically used during the undergraduate years only.
 It can be claimed in only 4 tax years and not in any tax year after the one in which you finish your first four years of postsecondary education.
-Therefore, if you graduated from college in 2020 (in four years) and you (or your parents) claimed the American Opportunity Tax Credit in no more than 3 previous tax years (e.g., freshman spring/sophomore fall, sophomore spring/junior fall, and junior spring/senior fall but not freshman fall), you may be eligible to claim it in 2020.
+Therefore, if you graduated from college in 2024 (in four years) and you (or your parents) claimed the American Opportunity Tax Credit in no more than 3 previous tax years (e.g., freshman spring/sophomore fall, sophomore spring/junior fall, and junior spring/senior fall but not freshman fall), you may be eligible to claim it for 2024.

 The American Opportunity Tax Credit is the most valuable education tax benefit available, so if you are eligible for it, you will almost certainly want to use it to the greatest degree you can.
 It is a 100% credit on up to $2,000 of QEEs and a 25% credit on up to $2,000 of QEEs.